 What better way to experience Moonlight in Vermont than skiing or riding after sunset?
-Bolton Valley, Cochran’s Ski Area in Richmond, Hard’Ack Recreation Area in St. Albans, and Northeast Slopes in Corinth offer skiing after dark.
+Bolton Valley, Cochran’s Ski Area in Richmond, Hard’Ack Recreation Area in St. Albans, and Northeast Slopes in East Corinth offer skiing after dark.
 Bolton Valley, which has been offering night skiing since opening more than 50 years ago, runs lifts until 10 p.m.

 Nothing beats the thrill of careening down a hill on a sled.
 Great places for sledding include Casey’s Hill in Underhill, Burr and Burton Academy in Manchester, Calahan Park in Burlington, Lincoln Gap Road in Warren, and Mount Philo State Park in Charlotte.

 Enjoying a day on the slopes doesn’t always have to be at a big ski area.
 It’s worth trying some of the smaller, lesser known local hills with old-school rope tows and t-bars, such as Northeast Slopes in Corinth, Hard’Ack Recreation Center in St. Albans, Living Memorial Park Snow Sports Ski Area in Brattleboro, Cochran’s Ski Area in Richmond, and Lyndon Outing Club in Lyndonville.